-Extensions are just regular classes that are instantiated at Scrapy startup, when extensions are initialized.
+Extensions are just regular classes.

 6.4.1 Extension settings

 Extensions use the Scrapy settings to manage their settings, just like any other Scrapy code.

 It is customary for extensions to prefix their settings with their own name, to avoid collision with existing (and future) extensions.
 For example, a hypothetic extension to handle Google Sitemaps would use settings like GOOGLESITEMAP_ENABLED, GOOGLESITEMAP_DEPTH, and so on.